V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngenza : chatter, insulting words, offensive words, abusive speech / clot, lump

-– ngezi / nigezi : brilliance, shine, gloss
+– ngezi / nigezi : brilliance, brightness

 – ngeziki : engineer